raj23manj/springBoot/jokesapp/README.md

       * If we wnat to add and read at the same time, we have to declare the collection with no wild card.
 List<Double>

       * Type erasure
+        * java uses type erasure to handle generics
+        * replace all type parameters in generic types with their bounds or Object.
+If the type parameters are unbounded So the final bytecode will contain plain java objects/classes.
+Uses type casts if necessary
+        * sometimes it generates extra methods called bridge methods in order to maintain polymorphism with generic types
+        * Bridge methods are usually occur when inheritance is used.
+It is an additional method during type erasure in order to avoid ambiguous situations.

+    * Collections:
+      * collection extends the Iterable interface
+      * List(ArrayList, LinkedList, Vector(synchronised) -> Stack), Queue(priorityQueue, Deque -> ArrayDeque), Set(HashSet, LinkedHashSet, SortedSet -> TreeSet)
+      * Map (HashTable, HashMap, LinkedHashMap, SortedMap -> TreeMap)

   # Static & Final
     * Static